NetworkCurator/NetworkCurator.github.io/user/install.md

 git clone https://github.com/tkonopka/NetworkCurator-ui.git .
 ```

 You should see some progress messages while the files are copied.
 If you like, you can inspect the contents of the directory using `ls`.

 Finally, navigate back to the root directory.
-From the present location, type
+From the present location execute

 ```
 cd ..